s-gothard/portfolio/README.md

 ![Corpus word cloud](AutoSRev/data_vis/wordclourd.png)

-#### Preprocessing and Text Representation
+**Preprocessing and Text Representation**

-Full-text XML articles were parsed into **structured sections**, enabling targeted weighting of informative content.
+Full-text XML articles were parsed into structured sections, enabling targeted weighting of informative content.
 Section importance was adjusted dynamically depending on the task stage (retrieval vs extraction).

 Key preprocessing steps included:
 - parsing full-text XML into standardized sections
-- **section-weighting** to emphasize abstracts, results, or methods as appropriate
+- section-weighting to emphasize abstracts, results, or methods as appropriate
 - lowercasing, stemming, stopword removal, and short-token filtering

-This design allowed the same corpus to support **multiple analytic objectives** without reprocessing.
+This design allowed the same corpus to support multiple analytic objectives without reprocessing.

-#### Information Retrieval and Classification
+**Information Retrieval and Classification**

-The pipeline began with a **TF-IDF vectorization** of the full corpus, followed by cosine similarity ranking between user queries and documents.
+The pipeline began with a TF-IDF vectorization of the full corpus, followed by cosine similarity ranking between user queries and documents.

-To improve robustness with a **small labeled dataset**, the system evolved from pure cosine-based retrieval to a **cosine-informed logistic regression classifier (cosineLR)**:
+To improve robustness with a small labeled dataset, the system evolved from pure cosine-based retrieval to a cosine-informed logistic regression classifier (cosineLR):
 - cosine similarity retained as an explicit feature
 - additional engineered features added for domain signal
 - improved recall for ambiguous abstracts and borderline cases